Pei2tech/svelte4django/README.md

      }
   }
 ```
-  2. The file App.svelte, created by Vite, which uses "import" function to the "src" of the logo file can not work for django.
-The solution is to assign a new variable for the logo file of static path.
+  2. The file App.svelte, created by Vite, uses the "import" function to reference the "src" of the logo file, which does not work for Django.
+The solution is to assign a new variable for the logo file with a static path.